-During 2019, Skaneateles Lake and the reservoir water were monitored for certain contaminants classified as Unregulated Contaminants, pesticides and herbicides.
+During 2023, Skaneateles Lake water was monitored for certain contaminants classified as Unregulated Contaminants, pesticides and herbicides.
 The lake and reservoirs were sampled for algae (phytoplankton).
 Though not considered a contaminant, these organisms can impact the aesthetic quality of the drinking water.
 Thus, treatment to control algae is done to keep the population in check.
-If you have any questions about the results of these analyses, please call 315-685-6486 or e-mail us at waterquality@syrgov.net.
+If you have any questions about the results of these analyses, please call 315-448-8366 or e-mail us at waterquality@syr.gov.